YiRanMushroom/GTCEuAO/README.txt

 3. Add configs to control processing array chance and tier
 4. Change structures of multiblock machines, making them earlier accessible, and enhance their functions:
     1. Processing Array: Allow you to use normal glass, and more places can be used to put multiblock components.
-5. Add configs to determine weather something has easier recipes.
+5. Add configs to determine whether something has easier recipes.
     1. Processing Arrays
     2. Circuit Assemblers
     3. AE2 buses and hatches, this will also make GTRecipes for AE2 components.